Julian52575/Hylozoa-Engine/documentation/contributing/GOVERNANCE.md

 ## Description

-AI powered agents that lives on their own and submit slop submissions.
+AI powered agents that act on their own and submit slop submissions.

 ## Rights